A Multidimensional Assessment Method for Situated Visualization Understanding (MdamV): Results

-A chi-squared test was employed to evaluate the relation between the non-ordinal text inputs with demographic factors and respondents' Data Reading Score.
-For this test, positive points of critique (Cat.
-I) and negative points of critique (Cat.
-II) were considered equally by coding them as 1s and putting them in a 2x2 contingency table for each data visualization.
-Due to partially small sample sizes, significant findings from the chi-squared test were validated through an additional Monte Carlo simulation \cite{eth-chisq, shije2010} by randomly sampling $2000$ replicates.
+A chi-squared test was employed to evaluate the relationship between the non-ordinal text inputs and demographic factors and respondents' data reading performance, which was summarized as a score.
+For this test, i.
+Visualization Strengths ($212$ inputs total) and ii.
+Visualization Weaknesses ($165$ inputs total) were considered equally by coding them as $1$s and putting them in a 2x2 contingency table for each data visualization.
+Due to partially small sample sizes, significant findings from the chi-squared test were validated through an additional Monte Carlo simulation~\cite{eth-chisq, shije2010} by randomly sampling $2,000$ replicates.

-For both the line and bar chart, results indicated a significant difference in text input provision across education levels (Line Chart: ${X}^2$=12.93, df=1, p=0.0003, Bar Chart: ${X}^2$=7.88, df=1, p=0.005).
-The simulated p-values from the Monte Carlo simulation, based on $2000$ replicates, validate the significance of this finding (Line Chart: p=0.0005, Bar Chart: p=0.005).
-This suggests, respondents with secondary and tertiary educational degrees were the ones who tended to fill in the optional fields on visualization criticism.
-As educational disparities can impact survey responses \cite{demarest2013}, possibly, higher-educated respondents may be more accustomed to complex survey items and have a structural advantage in providing written survey answers.
+For both the line and bar chart, results indicated a significant difference in text input provision across education levels (line chart: ${X}^2$=12.93, df=1, p=0.0003, bar chart: ${X}^2$=7.88, df=1, p=0.005).
+The simulated p-values, based on $2,000$ replicates, validate the significance of this finding (line chart: p=0.0005, bar chart: p=0.005).
+This suggests that respondents with secondary and tertiary educational degrees were the ones who tended to provide optional visualization critique.
+As educational disparities can impact survey responses~\cite{demarest2013}, higher-educated respondents may be more accustomed to survey items demanding written input and thus have a structural propensity to provide this type of answer.

-Moreover, a significant association was found between the provided text inputs and the Data Reading Score (Line Chart: ${X}^2$=10.40, df=1, p=0.001, Bar Chart: ${X}^2$=8.91, df=1, p=0.003).
-This association was validated through a Monte Carlo simulation with $2000$ replicates (Line Chart: p=0.001, Bar Chart=0.002).
-These findings indicate, that the respondents with a higher Data Reading Score of 3 or 4 were the ones who were more likely to articulate visualization criticism.
-This underscores the position, that high critical ability is linked to a higher level of visual data literacy~\cite{chevalier2018}.
+Moreover, a significant association was found between the provided text inputs and the data reading performance (line chart: ${X}^2$=10.40, df=1, p=0.001, bar chart: ${X}^2$=8.91, df=1, p=0.003), and validated through a simulation with $2,000$ replicates (line chart: p=0.001, bar chart=0.002).
+These findings indicate that the respondents with a higher data reading score of 3 or 4 correct answers (out of 4) were the ones who were more likely to articulate a visualization critique.
+This underscores that critical ability can be linked to literacy levels~\cite{chevalier2018}.
 In the chi-squared tests, no significant differences were found regarding the association of text input provision across neither age groups nor gender.